iViollard/iViollard.github.io/_posts/2017-02-07-Custom-Fonts-in-Axure-prototypes.md

 blogtitle: Custom fonts in Axure prototypes
 imageurl: /assets_CM/images/aquaticocustomfont.jpg
 imagealt: Aquatico font on a black background with blue flames below.
+imagedescription: Aquatico have now made it possible to embed custom fonts in Axure!
 smalldesc: Custom fonts in Axure have always been a little tricky but I have found a solution!
 date: 2017-02-07
 tags: [PROTOTYPING]